COHCCC/DiSCoTME/README.md

 pip install -r requirements.txt
 ```

-> **Note**: You may see a warning about `torchscale 0.2.0 requires timm==0.6.13`.
+> **Note**: You may see a warning/error message about `torchscale 0.2.0 requires timm==0.6.13`.
 This can be safely ignored as we install torchscale with `--no-deps` to use our required timm version.

 ## Data Preprocessing